-The administration route can be via naso- or oro- gastric or jejunal tube, via gastrostomy, or via gastro-jejunostomy or surgical jejunostomy tubes.
-Gastric feeding is preferable to intestinal feeding because it allows for a more natural and complete digestive process i.e. allows action of salivary and gastric enzymes and the antibacterial action of stomach acid, in addition to the use of the stomach as a reservoir.
+The administration route can be naso- or oro- gastric or jejunal tubes, gastrostomy, gastrojejunostomy or surgical jejunostomy tubes.
+Gastric feeding is preferable to intestinal feeding because it allows for a more natural digestive process i.e. allows action of salivary and gastric enzymes and the antibacterial action of stomach acid, in addition to the use of the stomach as a reservoir.
 Gastric feeding is associated with a larger osmotic and volume tolerance and a lower frequency of diarrhoea and dumping syndrome.
-Thus, transpyloric feeds are usually restricted to infants or children who are either unable to tolerate naso- or oro- gastric feeds, at increased risk of aspiration; or who have anatomical contra-indications to gastric feeds.
+Thus, transpyloric feeds are usually restricted to infants or children (i) unable to tolerate naso- or oro- gastric feeds; (ii) at increased risk of aspiration; (iii) with anatomical contra-indications to gastric feeds.
 Neonates are obligatory nose breathers and therefore oro-gastric feeding may be preferable over naso-gastric feeding in preterm infants to avoid upper airway obstruction.
-However, nasogastric tubes are easier to secure and may involve a lower risk of displacement.
+However, naso- gastric tubes are easier to secure and may involve a lower risk of displacement.
 In infants requiring gastric tube feeding for extended periods (e.g. more than 6-8 weeks) it is advisable to insert a gastrostomy, to decrease the negative oral stimulation of repeated insertion of nasal or oral tubes.
-This can be inserted by open, laparoscopic, percutaneous endoscopic (PEG) route, or by interventional radiology.
-In infants with significant gastro-oesophageal reflux, fundoplication with gastrostomy tube or enterostomy tube placement is indicated, although some authors favour a gastrojejunal tube over fundoplication plus gastrostomy.
-There is no strong evidence to choose any of these therapeutic approaches over any other.
+The tube can be inserted using an open, laparoscopic or percutaneous endoscopic (PEG) approach.
+In infants with significant gastro-oesophageal reflux, fundoplication with gastrostomy tube or enterostomy tube placement is indicated (4), although some authors favour gastrojejunal tube over fundoplication plus gastrostomy (5).
+There is no strong evidence to prefer any of these therapeutic approaches over any other.